Patents, trade marks, copyright and designs in Mexico: overview

 A guide to intellectual property law in Mexico.
 The Main IPRs Q&A gives an overview of the protection and enforcement of the following IPRs: patents, trade marks, registered designs, unregistered designs, copyright and confidential information.

-Biological and genetic material found in nature.
-(Genetically engineered material may be patentable.)
+Biological and genetic material as found in nature.

-The human body and the living matter constituting it.
+The human body and the living parts constituting the same.